Sailing Holidays in Corfu - Pick your Corfu excursions

 Another of your next Corfu excursions will take you towards the south to make a worthwhile visit to Achillion.
 The palace was the summer retreat of the Empress Elizabeth of Austria, the famous Sissi.
 Built in 1890 and located in a place of astounding beauty, this magnificent palace commands amazing views of the coast of Corfu.
 Statues of heroes of the Greek mythology decorate the impeccably landscaped gardens of the palace.

 Because Corfu is so strikingly beautiful, you will definitely want to spend some time on and around the island.
+A yacht charter in Corfu might be ideal for that.
 Apart from the sightseeing, you will also have the chance to explore its diverse coastline.
 The beaches range from tiny, secluded coves to enormous stretches of sand equipped with every luxury expected in a cosmopolitan place.
 Hence, head to the west coast for big sandy beaches and some dramatic scenery like Paleokastritsa with its exquisite beaches and sea caves.
 The north coast has many lovely coves with sparkling waters and enchanting scenery.
 If you are in love, take your significant other to Sidari and swim in the famous Canal d’ Amour, a channel created by rock formations in an idyllic area.
 Allegedly, couples who swim through the narrow canal will soon marry!

 There are many places to anchor in Corfu.
 In Gouvia, you will find a full service marina.
 Consequently, you can spend a few days docked here while you are exploring the nearby Corfu town.
 If you are lucky you may even strike a spot in one of the two nautical clubs of the town; but you need to investigate the possibility well in advance.
 In the northeast of the island, a number of small bays provide safe and pleasant anchorages.
 Ask us about our charter yachts!
 Welcome to Corfu, one of the most magical places in the world!